vandycknick/nvd.codes/content/posts/2020/2020-05-31-set-up-docker-from-scratch-on-wsl2.md

 sudo usermod -aG docker $USER
 ```

-For this to take into effect we will need to restart our instance `wsl --terminate name-of-wsl-distro` or `wsl --shutdown` (caution this last one will shutdown all your WSL instances).
+For this to take into effect we will need to restart our instance `wsl --terminate name-of-wsl-distro` or `wsl --shutdown` (caution this last one will shut down all your WSL instances).

 You will notice that when you restart your WSL instance the docker daemon is not automatically started again.
 At the moment there isn't a recommended way to start the daemon on boot.
 The current recommendation [https://github.com/microsoft/WSL2-Linux-Kernel/issues/30#issuecomment-558241868](https://github.com/microsoft/WSL2-Linux-Kernel/issues/30#issuecomment-558241868) is to launch the daemon in your `.bashrc`